 giftedness assessment

 Dr. Michelle Zepeda supports families navigating the admissions process for Westmount Charter Schools or the GATE programs (at Hillhurst School, Queen Elizabeth High School, Louis Riel School, and Henry Wise Wood High School) in Calgary, AB.
 Both the Westmount Charter Schools and GATE programs require recent scores from an individually administered intelligence test indicating an IQ score at or above the 98th percentile, or a standard score at or above 130 (* +/- 5 for Westmount Charter schools).
-Dr. Michelle Zepeda can test children and teens 6 years and above with the WISC-V, carefully aligning with entrance criteria for these schools and programs.
-Testing is typically completed in one session, and there is a quick turnaround time for results.
-Schedule your giftedness assessment today for Westmount Charter Schools or the GATE programs to meet fall deadlines!
+Dr. Michelle Zepeda can test children and teens with testing instruments that carefully align with entrance criteria for these schools and programs.
+GATE programs also require academic testing.
+All testing is typically completed in one session, and there is a quick turnaround time for results.

 psychodiagnostic